You can use the EveryBlock Event API to publish recent EveryBlock scheduled events in your own site or application.

 If you're not familiar with EveryBlock, read our about page and FAQ.
 The main takeaway is that EveryBlock gathers, organizes and publishes content at the level of neighborhood and city block.
 Given a location, we can tell you what's been happening there recently.

 This API is designed to provide you with access to upcoming events on EveryBlock, across all of the current EveryBlock metros.
 But because EveryBlock deals with a diversity of Event sources -- we index everything from Eventbrite publicly available Google Calendars -- you'll need to understand some important things before you dive into the API:

-- EveryBlock covers 9 metros: Boston, Chicago, Denver, Fresno, Hialeah, Houston, Medford, Nashville and Philadelphia.
+- EveryBlock covers 10 metros: Boston, Chicago, Denver, Fresno, Hialeah, Houston, Medford, Nashville, Philadelphia and Seattle.

 - Publicly available iCals, EventBrite, GSALR, Publicly available Google Calendars, MeetUp, and TicketLeap, as well as user generated events.

 We've designed our API to help you through these quirks by (we hope) giving you a standard, abstract and consistent way of accessing our Events data.
 Our goal is to make things future-proof so that your application will magically continue working when we add cities, new types of content and (obviously) new content itself.

 EveryBlock serves 10 metros.
 It's technically not the entire metro area -- just the city proper -- but we call these metros for future-compatibility.